 - Where there is likely to be excessive dust, all other workers should be cleared from the area so as prevent any unnecessary exposure.

-- The removal of residual dust generated by the work process must be done in a manner that will not make the dust airborne.
+- The removal of residual dust generated by the work process must be done in a manner that will not make the dust airborne

 It is important that there be monitoring of silica dust levels generated by the activity.
 The results can then be used to establish effective control methods in work practices and ensure that they remain effective.
 It is important that an approved workplace consultant who can also provide advice on workplace control strategies do monitoring.
 Contact your union for further advice.

-Silica is classified as a hazardous substance and is therefore regulated under Chapter 4 - Hazardous Substances and Materials - of the 2007 Occupational Health and Safety Regulations.
+Silica is classified as a hazardous substance and is therefore regulated under Chapter 4 - Hazardous Substances - of the 2017 Occupational Health and Safety Regulations.
 This means that the employer has the legal duty to identify the hazard and eliminate or control any risk, provide information and training , undertake atmospheric monitoring, maintain records and, in the case of crystalline silica, carry out health surveillance.

 On 1 January 2002, the use of materials containing more than 1% crystalline silica for abrasive blasting was prohibited in all Victorian workplaces.
 The prohibition was made under the then Occupational Health and Safety (Hazardous Substances) Regulations 1999.
 This means materials such as silica sand, river sand, beach sand and other white sands must not be used for abrasive blasting.
 The WorkSafe website has more information on the ban.